Claim: New residents in unfamiliar housing circumstances adapt in unusual ways.

 When the housing officer entered the old lady’s flat he found that she had laid turf on the floor to save the trouble of going out to walk the dog.

-"Your world frightens and confuses me!" was the common refrain of Cirroc, the unfrozen caveman
+Origins: “Your world frightens and confuses me!” was the common refrain of Cirroc, the

-Besides the example cited above regarding the social housing resident who laid sod on her apartment floor to avoid the necessity of taking her dog out for walks, other examples of this motif include:
+Besides the example cited above regarding the social housing resident who laid sod on her apartment floor to avoid the necessity of taking her dog out for walks, other examples of this motif include one about an airliner that crashed because a passenger from an “Arabian country” started a cooking fire in it:

 - Firefighters continually called out to deal with asylum seekers who are unfamiliar with modern electric appliances and keep starting cooking fires on their living room floors.